Abhimanyu1563/part-3-nlp-sequence-modeling/README.md

 To sum up, the LSTM-based model processes sequences of text and captures contextual meaning, making it suitable for sentiment classification tasks where word order and dependencies matter.

+---

+## Task 6: Attention and Transformer Reflection

+### Why RNNs struggle with long-term dependencies

+Recurrent Neural Networks (RNNs) process text sequentially, passing information from one step to the next.
+However, as sequences grow longer, earlier information tends to fade due to the vanishing gradient problem.
+This makes it difficult for RNNs to retain and use information from distant parts of the sequence.

+---

+### How LSTMs help with memory

+LSTMs (Long Short-Term Memory networks) address this limitation by introducing a memory cell and gating mechanisms:

+- **Forget gate**: decides what information to discard
+- **Input gate**: decides what new information to store
+- **Output gate**: controls what information to pass forward

+These gates allow LSTMs to retain important information over longer sequences and improve performance on tasks requiring context.

+---

+### What attention solves in sequence-to-sequence tasks

+Attention mechanisms allow the model to focus on relevant parts of the input sequence while generating output.

+Instead of relying on a single fixed representation, attention dynamically assigns weights to different words in the input.

+This helps:
+- Capture important context
+- Improve translation and summarization
+- Handle long sequences more effectively

+---

+### Why transformers are important in modern NLP and Generative AI

+Transformers replace sequential processing with parallel computation using self-attention mechanisms.

+Key advantages:
+- Capture long-range dependencies efficiently
+- Faster training due to parallelization
+- Better performance on large datasets

+Transformers form the foundation of modern NLP models such as:
+- BERT
+- GPT

+They are widely used in tasks like text generation, translation, chatbots, and large language models.